Coat of arms of Penang: Seberang Perai City Council emblem

-The emblem of Seberang Perai City Council adopted on 1 February 1983 consists of a Pinang or areca-nut palm, two rampant tigers and a shield depicting a tree, two houses and three human figures.
-The design reflects the roles and responsibilities of the local authority in planning and developing the Seberang Perai City area.
+The emblem of Seberang Perai City Council adopted on 1 February 1983 consists of a Pinang or areca-nut palm, two rampant tigers and a shield depicting a tree, two red houses, one white factory and three human figures and the word "Bersih" meaning Clean and the name of the local authority in Romanised Malay.
+The design reflects the roles and responsibilities of the local authority in maintaining, planning and developing the Seberang Perai City area.